+Field Description

-Field Description Module The Workspace Module name.
+Module The Workspace Module name.

-Field Description Description This is a long description of the Workspace Module is used in reports.
-Directory This is a relative directory path that is appended to the Workspace root path to specify a subdirectory in the Workspace in which objects are stored.
-The objects stored in this subdirectory are those that belong to Product Modules associated with the Workspace Module definition. r-directory This is a relative directory path that is appended to the Workspace root path to specify a subdirectory in the Workspace in which compiled objects are stored.
+Description This is a long description of the Workspace Module is used in reports.

+Field Description Directory This is a relative directory path that is appended to the Workspace root or Product path to specify a subdirectory in the Workspace in which objects are stored.
+The objects stored in this subdirectory are those that belong to Product Modules associated with the Workspace Module definition.
+R-Directory This is a relative directory path that is appended to the Workspace root path to specify a subdirectory in the Workspace in which compiled objects are stored.
 The compile objects stored in this subdirectory are those that belong to Product Modules associated with the Workspace Module definition.
 If this field is left blank, compiled objects will reside in the same directory as the source object.
 Naming Code This is an optional value that is used by a user-specified naming routine for Subtypes assigned to objects created in Product Modules associated with this Workspace Module definition.
-See Section 3.11.10, "Name Programs" [3-29] for more information on naming programs.
+See Section 3.13.10, "Name Programs" [3-30] for more information on naming programs.

-3.10.1.
+3.12.2.
 Adding a Workspace Module Definition